bitt-tools/bitt/README.md

 }
 ```

-There are a few special events that can be helpful in some cases:
+There are a few special events that can be helpful in certain cases:
 - `onMount` is called once the component has been mounted.
 This is only executed once after render.
 - `onUnmount` is called once the component has been unmounted.
 This helps with cleanup, and is also only executed once.

-Unparented sibling components can be written by wrapping your component twice:
+Unparented sibling components can be written by wrapping your component twice.
 ```js
 // all of these are valid components, try them out to see how they work const Component = [[